benweier/PresetCommand/readme.md

 ]
 ```

-This will toggle the menu, sidebar, and minimap from their current state but can't set a specific state.
+This will toggle the menu, sidebar, and minimap from their current state but won't set a specific state.